Skip to content

 Additionally, you must connect Digital Ocean to your project’s Github repository.
 This can be done from inside App Platform, or by following this link.

-Once you’ve configured the prerequisites, deploying is just a few steps.
+Once you’ve configured the prerequisites and set up your databases, deploying is just a few steps.

 That’s it!
 In a few minutes your app should be online.
 You can find and view it here.